February 7, 2023

 cross docking

-Cross docking is a logistic procedure where goods are transferred directly from inbound trucks to outbound delivery trucks.
-This reduces the time spent repackaging pallets and the need for warehouse space by up to 50%.
+Cross docking is a logistics method where goods move directly from inbound trucks to outbound delivery trucks.
+This process avoids storage, reduces handling, and lowers the need for warehouse space by as much as 50%.

 cross docking